 - Launch “Exchange On-Premises PowerShell“

 - Type “Get-RemoteMailbox emailaddress“

-- Make sure the shared mailbox recipient type details should reflect Remote Shared Mailbox.
+- Make sure the shared mailbox recipient type details should reflect as a Remote Shared Mailbox.

-- Now, check the affected account recipient type details in office 365.
+- Now, check the affected account recipient type details in Microsoft 365.

 - To check, connect to Exchange Online PowerShell -> Type the command.